lucasisaacbr/brew-challenge/README.md

 PORT = 22
 ```

-In the brew-notebooks container make sure that the SSH service is working and setup the root password
+In the brew-notebooks container, make sure that the SSH service is working and setup the root password

 ```commandline
 docker exec -it brew-notebooks bash